Privacy Statement

 The right to erasure does not apply where the processing is necessary:

-Where you have exercised your right to rectification, erasure or restriction of processing vis-à-vis the controller, the controller has an obligation to inform each recipient to whom the personal data concerning you have been disclosed of such rectification or erasure of the data or restriction of processing, unless this proves impossible or involves disproportionate effort.
-You have the right to be informed about these recipients by the controller.
+If you have asserted the right to rectification, deletion or restriction of processing against the controller, the controller is obliged to inform all recipients to whom the personal data concerning you have been disclosed of this rectification or deletion of the data or restriction of processing, unless this turns out to be impossible or involves disproportionate effort.
+You have the right to be informed about these recipients by the person responsible.

 You have the right to receive the personal data which you have provided to the controller in a structured, commonly used and machine-readable format.
 In addition, you have the right to transfer those data to another controller without hindrance from the controller to which the personal data were provided, where the processing is based on consent pursuant to Art.
 6 (1) (a) GDPR or Art.
 9 (2) (a) GDPR or on a contract pursuant to Art.
 6 (1) (b) GDPR and the processing is carried out by automated means.